 - Julia Pfeiffer Burns State Park (not to be confused with Pfeiffer Big Sur State Park which is farther north).
 Park there and walk to the ocean view of McWay Falls (this gorgeous hidden waterfall spilling onto the beach in an untouched cove….
 Absolutely breathtaking).

 - Monterey.
-What more can I say besides that's it is part of California and literary history.
-Stop for some great seafood and check out Fisherman's Wharf and Cannery Row.
+What more can I say besides that’s it is part of California and literary history.
+Stop for some great seafood and check out Fisherman’s Wharf and Cannery Row.
+Click here for more on what to do in Monterey and Carmel, California.